-The other common error that makes grammar geeks cringe is the wrong use of the words “who” and “whom”.
-It should be understood that “who” refers to subject in a sentence whereas “whom” is the object.
+The other common error that makes nightmares grammar geek cringe is the wrong use of the words “who” and “whom.”
+It should be understood that “who” refers to the subject in a sentence whereas “whom” is the object.
 They are used the same way “he” and “him” are used.
 Avoid E.g.:

 NB: There are various rules and exemptions in grammar.
 You may not be able to master all at once.
 You need to be a good reader to speak and write well.
 It is also important to understand that sometimes sentence checkers may be wrong therefore you should not solely rely on them.
 Also, it helps to read aloud your work if you want to detect early some of the common mistakes.